Cultured Guru Logo

 Roasting Ingredients Before Fermentation

 I absolutely love roasting ingredients to incorporate into fermentation.
 For this recipe, we only roast two ingredients: winter squash and garlic.
-The rest of the ingredients are raw and still contain all the wild microbes we need to initiate fermentation.
+The remaining ingredients are raw and still contain all the wild microbes we need to initiate fermentation.

 Fermented Hot Sauce Timeline